 can fetch you the entire compensation amount.
 A zero depreciation add-on cover can be availed for brand new vehicles and also can be opted for at the time of policy renewal.

-A policyholder gets the following benefits with a zero depreciation add-on cover:
+A policyholder gets the following benefits with a zero depreciation car insurance add-on cover:

 - Helps curb out-of-pocket expenses since depreciation cost is not taken into account while filing for a claim settlement